-- Invite Everyone: It is recommended to over invite vs. under invite, even if you already know that some may not come.
-Make sure that the distant friends and relatives are not left out.
+Invite Everyone: It is recommended to over inviting vs. under-invite, even if you already know that some may not come.
+Make sure that distant friends and relatives are not left out.
 You should send out invitations to everyone who is important in the bride’s life.

-- Consider the Date & Location: It will be best to set the date and location a couple of months before the bridal shower.
-Get the close family members involved when deciding these points.
+Consider the Date & Location: It will be best to set the date and location a couple of months before the bridal shower.
+Get close family members involved when deciding these points.

 How to Host a Bridal Shower – Party Etiquette